dimitriosvasilas/HackerRank/CodeJam/Qualification2018/GoGopher/README.md

 Please be advised that for a given test case, the cells that the gopher will pick from each 3x3 block are (pseudo-)random and independent of each other, but they are determined using the same seed each time for the same test case, so a solution that gives an incorrect result for a test case will do so consistently across all attempts for the same test case.
 We have also set different seeds for different test cases.

-Limits
+#### Limits
 1 ≤ T ≤ 20.
 Memory limit: 1 GB.

-Test set 1 (Visible)
-A = 20.
-Time limit (for the entire test set): 20 seconds.

-Test set 2 (Hidden)
-A = 200.
-Time limit (for the entire test set): 60 seconds.

 Sample interaction
   t = readline_int()         // reads 2 into t
   a = readline_int()         // reads 3 into a
   printline 10 10 to stdout  // sends out cell 10 10 to prepare
   flush stdout
   x, y = readline_two_int()  // reads 10 11, since cell 10 11 is prepared
   printline 10 10 to stdout  // sends out cell 10 10 again to prepare
   flush stdout
   x, y = readline_two_int()  // reads 10 10, since cell 10 10 is prepared
   printline 10 12 to stdout  // sends out cell 10 12 to prepare
   flush stdout
   x, y = readline_two_int()  // reads 10 11, since cell 10 11 is prepared again
   printline 10 10 to stdout  // sends out cell 10 10 to prepare
   flush stdout
   x, y = readline_two_int()  // reads 11 10, since cell 11 10 is prepared
   printline 11 10 to stdout  // sends out cell 11 10 to prepare
   flush stdout
   x, y = readline_two_int()  // reads 0 0; since cell 11 11 is prepared, a rectangle of size 4

 The pseudocode above is the first half of a sample interaction for one test set.
 Suppose there are only two test cases in this test set.
 The pseudocode first reads the number of test cases into an integer t.
 Then the first test case begins.
 For the first test case, suppose A is 3 (although, in the real test sets, A is always either 20 or 200).
 The pseudocode first reads the value of A into an integer a, and outputs 10 10 the location of the cell to prepare.
 By (pseudo-)random choice, the cell at location 10 11 is prepared, so the code reads 10 11 in response.
 Next, the code outputs cell 10 10 again for preparation, and the gopher prepares 10 10 this time.
 The code subsequently sends 10 12 with the goal of finishing preparing a rectangle of size 3, but only gets cell 10 11 prepared again.
 10 10 is then sent out, and this time 11 10 is prepared.
 Notice that although the prepared area is of size 3, a rectangle has not been formed, so the preparation goes on.
 In the end, the pseudocode decides to try out cell 11 10, and 0 0 is sent back, which implies that cell 11 11 has been prepared, completing a rectangle (or square, rather) or size 4.
 As a result, the first test case is successfully solved.

   a = readline_int()         // reads 3 into a
   printline 10 10 to stdout  // sends out cell 10 10 to prepare
-  x, y = readline_two_int()  // does not flush stdout; hangs on the judge Now the pseudocode is ready for the second test case.
+  x, y = readline_two_int()  // does not flush stdout; hangs on the judge

+Now the pseudocode is ready for the second test case.
 It again first reads an integer a = 3 and decides to send cell 10 10 to prepare.
 However, this time, the code forgets to flush the stdout buffer!
 As a result, 10 10 is buffered and not sent to the judge.
 Both the judge and the code wait on each other, leading to a deadlock and eventually a Time Limit Exceeded error.

   a = readline_int()         // reads 3 into a
   printline 1 1 to stdout    // sends out cell 1 1 to prepare
   x, y = readline_two_int()  // reads -1 -1, since 1 is outside the range [2, 999]
-  printline 10 10 to stdout  // sends a cell location anyway x, y = readline_two_int()  // hangs since the judge stops sending info to stdin The code above is another example.
+  printline 10 10 to stdout  // sends a cell location anyway
+  x, y = readline_two_int()  // hangs since the judge stops sending info to stdin

+The code above is another example.
 Suppose for the second test case, the code remembers to flush the output buffer, but sends out cell 1 1 to prepare.
 Remember that the row and column of the chosen cell must both be in the range [2, 999], so 1 1 is illegal!
 As a result, the judge sends back -1 -1.
 However, after reading -1 -1 into x and y, the code proceeds to send another cell location to the judge, and wait.
 Since there is nothing in the input stream (the judge has stopped sending info), the code hangs and will eventually receive a Time Limit Exceeded error.

 Note that if the code in the example above exits immediately after reading -1 -1, it will receive a Wrong Answer instead:

   a = readline_int()         // reads 3 into a
   printline 1 1 to stdout    // sends out cell 1 1 to prepare
   x, y = readline_two_int()  // reads -1 -1, since 1 is outside the range [2, 999]
-  exit                       // receives a Wrong Answer judgment Local Testing Tool
+  exit                       // receives a Wrong Answer judgment
-To better facilitate local testing, we provide you the following script.
-Instructions are included inside.
-You are encouraged to add more test cases for better testing.
-Please be advised that although the testing tool is intended to simulate the judging system, it is NOT the real judging system and might behave differently.

-If your code passes the testing tool but fails the real judge, please check here to make sure that you are using the same compiler as us.